MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 ^Type:^ **^Weaponsmith^** ^-^ ^Staff:^ **^2^** ^-^ ^Residents:^ **^3^** ^-^ ^Guests:^ [**^1d4-2^**](/roll/1d4-2)

-The Arsenal of Fear is a weaponsmith located in Dawnfather Square in the city of [Whitestone](whitestone).
+The Arsenal of Fear is a weaponsmith in Dawnfather Square in the city of [Whitestone](whitestone).
 The shop specializes in swords, but makes other bladed weapons as well.
 The shop is two-story building with a stone first floor and timber-framed second story.
 The second floor is the owner's residence.

 ##### Occupants
 - **Orianna Fear** (Tiefling, F, 40s) - Owner/Smith